-One of our goals at Hawkins Dentistry is to help our patients keep their natural teeth as beautiful and as healthy for as long as they can.
+One of our goals at Hawkins Dentistry is to help our patients keep their natural teeth beautiful and healthy for as long as they can.
 However, there are times when pulling a tooth, or extracting it, is necessary for a variety of reasons.
-Whatever the reasons may be, you will be in great hands with our team during the extraction process.
+Whatever the reason may be, you will be in great hands with our team during the extraction process.

 Why would I need a tooth extraction?